jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 .. code-block:: bash

-   # Retrieve the E. coli reference genome using the accession number
+   # Retrieve the E. coli reference genome using the accession number in fasta format
    $ ncbi-acc-download --format fasta NC_002695.2

    # Retrieve the E. coli reference genome using the assembly accession in fasta format